mohit2708/study/mysql_database/4_compostie_key.md

 ### **Ques.
 What is Composite Key?**
+* Composite key is combination of two or more columns that can uniquely identify each row in the table.
 * composite key is also a primary key, but the difference is that it is made by the combination of more than one column to identify the particular row in the table.
 * A composite key cannot be null.
 ```sql